-From the figure we see hundreds of millions of people subjected to water problems (droughts and floods).
+From the figure we see that at an increase of 2C, hundreds of millions of people are subjected to water problems (droughts and floods).
 30% of species, including corals, at risk of extinction.
-Problems with food production.
-Yes, some may gain, but others will lose.
+Problems with food production, especially wheat.
+Some may gain, but others will lose.
 Damage from floods and storms, especially around the coast.
 Major health effects.

 That is the 2C scenario.
 Now, in 2013, we are already seeing perturbations of the climate that are pretty serious, which strengthens the credibility of these scenarios.